Skip to Content

 Why Is an Approved Contractor Important?

-If you're considering a USDA construction loan, your lender can provide a list of approved contractors or guide you through the approval process for a contractor of your choice.
+If you're considering a USDA construction loan, your lender can provide a list of approved contractors.

 How to Get a USDA Construction Loan for Home Building